compTAG/student-resources/how-tos/book-club.md

 3. Individually, go and explore details.

+4. Regroup and discuss / plan.

-4. About two days before, send out a reminder of the topics that will be covered.
+5. About two days before, send out a reminder of the topics that will be covered.
 The reminder may help attendees look over the material if they have forgotten to do so.

-### When leading the book discussion:
+### During the book discussion:

 1. Take note of those in attendance or assign this task to another CompTaG member (you will use your list to ask for feedback